hqjenny/CoDeNet/README.md

 Please see the instructions in the ipython notebook `codenet.ipynb` on the remote ultra96 board.

 ### 2.2 HLS Accelerator Source Code
-Please refer to cpp files and the system files under `./hls`.
+Please refer to cpp files and the system files under [./hls](hls).
-The precompiled FPGA image is under `./bitfile`.
+The precompiled FPGA image is under [./bitfile](bitfile).
+The project file can be downloaded [here](https://people.eecs.berkeley.edu/~qijing.huang/2021FPGA/CoDeNet.xpr.zip).
+The hls project can be downloaded [here]().